 SPECIAL NOTE: The course requirements listed in the School of Music Graduate Guide AT THE TIME OF A STUDENT'S GRADUATION are the minimum requirements for the degree, NOT the course requirements in effect at the student's entrance into the degree program.
 ANY DEVIATIONS from the course requirements require approval from the Graduate Committee.

 Students pursuing the Master of Music degree in Musicology must demonstrate a reading knowledge of one foreign language by passing a language proficiency examination.
 The examinations are given by the language departments each semester.
-Application to take the examination must be made through the office of Graduate Admissions and Records.
+Application to take the examination must be made through the School of Music Graduate Administrative Assistant in the main School of Music Office suite.
 Language requirements should be satisfied early in the student's course of study, and must be completed before a student can be admitted to candidacy.

 The National Association of Schools of Music (NASM) recommends that candidates for Master's degrees participate in conducted or coached ensembles.
 All graduate music students are expected to participate in such ensembles whether required in their respective curricula or not.